BithreenGirlen/LuminaPrognosisPlayer/README.md

 ## Note

-- Mind that if the scene has animation part, huge memory consumption will be caused by loading all the animation images.
+The animation part is composed of lots of images.
+To avoid huge memory consumption by integrated graphics, it is recommended to set `High performance` for this application from Windows graphics setting if possible.